- Why Change?

 The benefits for innovation with Kubernetes are clear: it can allow small teams to deliver more value, more rapidly.
-However, cost discussions around Kubernetes — and Kubernetes cost management — can be difficult.
+However, cost discussions around Kubernetes — and Kubernetes cost monitoring — can be difficult.

 You have disposable and replaceable compute resources constantly coming and going, on a range of types of infrastructure.
 Yet at the end of the month, you just get a billing line item for EKS cost and a bunch of EC2 instances.

 When you try to do a Kubernetes cost analysis, the bill doesn’t have any context about the workloads being orchestrated — and it certainly doesn’t align the amount to business contexts like cost per tenant.

 How do you calculate how much it really costs to run this or that feature in Kubernetes?

 This seems like a simple question, but it requires some work to answer.
 It’s one thing to say how much your Kubernetes cluster itself costs to operate — that, after all, is a group of real servers, associated with a specific number.

 If you’re running Kubernetes via EKS on AWS (which we’ll assume for the rest of this post, even though a lot of the information generalizes pretty well) that would be the line item costs associated with a set of EC2 instances.